gatariee/Winton/README.md

 Winton is an open-source cross-platform C2 framework written for the purposes of adversary emulation and red teaming, and is heavily inspired by the [Havoc](https://github.com/HavocFramework/Havoc) Framework by [@C5pider](https://twitter.com/C5pider)

-> 🐒 Winton was designed solely for educational purposes, and is still in early stages of development and may be unstable.
+> 🐒 Winton was designed solely for educational purposes, and although stealth was the focus of the framework- it is still nowhere close to operationally functional for actual engagements!

 ![Cover](./assets/Winton_Banner.png)